h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 May 3: Ukrainian UAV hit a Pr.22800 Karakurt Class corvette during a strike on oil facilities at Primorsk, Baltic.

-May 3: Russian linked tanker hit by Ukrainian USVs outside Novorossiysk.
+May 3: Two Russian linked tankers hit by Ukrainian USVs outside Novorossiysk.